voldemort9999/File-Encryptor/README.md

 ### 11.2 XOR Limitations

-* Beginners ke liye theek
+* Good for beginners
-* Professional security ke liye **NOT SAFE**
+* **NOT SAFE** for professional security

 ---

 ### 11.3 Base64 Is Not Encryption

-* Sirf encoding
+* Just encoding
-* Koi bhi decode kar sakta hai
+* Anyone can decode

 ---

 ### 11.4 Wrong Password Impact

-Decrypt fail ka koi warning nahi — sirf corrupted data milta hai.
+No warning for decrypt failure — just corrupted data.

 ---